 So we’ve established that your gut is like your second brain and you need to take care of it!

 The most beneficial thing you can do for your gut microbes is to eat ‘good bacteria’ or probiotics.
 Probiotics have been proven to reduce anxiety and perception of stress and the overall improvement of mental outlook.

 Fermented foods are the best for good bacteria, think sauerkraut, tempeh, kefir, kimchi or miso.
 If you’ve tried these and they aren’t to your taste, try broccoli, asparagus, Jerusalem artichoke, seaweed, flaxseed, garlic, bananas and apples – these foods are gut and good bacteria friendly.

 Make sure you also provide your good bacteria with ‘prebiotics’ to thrive, such as other fruit, vegetables and whole grains, especially fibre.

 Check out The Healthy Mummy’s recipes for healthy ideas on how to incorporate these foods into your daily diet.
-Have you tried The Healthy Mummy’s Tummy Powder?
+Have you tried The Healthy Mummy’s Tummy Smoothie?
 It’s got a range of these good bacteria and gut-friendly foods to help you increase your gut health.